AntoineG-GitHub/umbrella/README.md

 - review the gain loss function
 - create test sets for withdrawal (can be created manually)
 - NO NEGATIVE UNITS IN TRANSACTION TABLE

+Note:
+- 30-06-2025 : 16.941.95 (still moving)
+4 msft
+15 nvda
+59 ritm
+2 crm

+3 sgld.mi
+50 aristocrat

+We need to solve the currency issue when data ingestion We need to rerun all but nvda and msft on USD we need to add latest dividends and cash transactions